Xonshiz/CoManga/README.md

 # Installing Apps
 For installing the application on respective OS, follow the guides below.
 #### Android
-Download the "CoManga.apk" from the [Latest Releases](https://github.com/Xonshiz/Comic_dl-Mobile-Application/releases/latest) and install as you would install any other apk.
-You might have to switch on [Allow App Installations From Third Party Vendor](http://www.inbox.com/article/how-do-enable-third-party-apps-on-android.html)
+Download the "CoManga.apk" from the [Latest Releases](https://github.com/Xonshiz/Comic_dl-Mobile-Application/releases/latest) section and install as you would install any other apk.
+You might have to switch on [Allow App Installations From Third Party Vendor](http://www.inbox.com/article/how-do-enable-third-party-apps-on-android.html).
+It's as easy as that.

 #### iOS
+Currently there's no build for iOS.
+So, you'll have to compile the project yourself.
+Check the "How To Compile" section for details.

 #### UWP
+UWP app is also available in the [Latest Releases](https://github.com/Xonshiz/Comic_dl-Mobile-Application/releases/latest) section.
+You can download the application from there and run it like any other application.

 # Special Permissions
+Since the application connects to internet and stores files on your system's hard disk, it needs certain permissions from the user.
+Find the permissions and their usages below :

 #### Android
+INTERNET : To access the internet.
+STORAGE : To store files on the disk.

 #### iOS
+Calender : Due to apple's policies, we need this.
+One of the dependency in the application has made this permission necessary.
+Though, that plugin and this application doesn't use any of this.

 #### UWP
+Documents Library, Downloads, Pictures : Trying to store the data.

 # Known Issues, Workarounds...
-Download button multiple times.
+Sometimes you'll click the download button and then it'll show "Downloaded" with a blank message.
+You might have to try to download again.
+If the problem persists, please feel free to open an issue.

 # Why no iOS build?
 Why do I have to go through such a pain?
 I'll break it down in a very very simple manner.
 I need to have a developer account to be able to push this application to stores.
 These are the charges for a developer account on these 3 platforms :